VidyaSource/website/src/_content/blog/why-types-and-tests-are-both-essential-in-programming.md

 You know what else makes you slower?
 You've chosen a manual process over automation.
 You've sacrificed tooling support and implicit documentation for the chance to waste time doing extra work types do more reliably and cheaply.
 That's particularly weird since one of the primary objections to types is extra work.

-In the end, replacing types with tests is like replacing [Chris Hemsworth with his brother Liam](https://www.eonline.com/news/1341657/liam-hemsworth-trolls-perfect-brother-chris-hemsworth-in-marvelous-birthday-tribute).
-You could do worse but meh.
+In the end, substituting types with tests in your code is like substituting [Chris Hemsworth with his brother Liam](https://www.eonline.com/news/1341657/liam-hemsworth-trolls-perfect-brother-chris-hemsworth-in-marvelous-birthday-tribute) in the cast of your movie.
+You could do worse but look at how much you've lost in the process.
 Use types to automate API integrity and tests to verify API behavior *together* to build the most reliable and maintainable code in the shortest amount of time.